 Not Taking Their Medications Correctly (Or At All)

 Perhaps you’ve been noticing that your parent isn’t taking their medication, but you don’t want to say something about it.
 It’s their health and their life after all, right?
 Yes and no.

 Many medications prescribed to seniors can be life-saving, so you don’t want your elderly parent skipping their medications.
 Plus, sometimes a senior might not even be doing this intentionally, but rather, they forget to take their medication.

 Getting your senior parent on a daily medication schedule, such as through a phone app or even you calling to check in on them can help immensely.
 So too can products like a daily pill case or medication reminders.
 Check out some examples by clicking here.

 But if the situation is that your elderly parents simply are not able to manage their own medications, then perhaps a home caregiver will have to be considered.

 Not Cleaning Their Home

-Maybe the last few times you’ve visited your parents, you’ve noticed the house wasn’t in the best shape.
+Maybe the last few times you’ve visited your parents, you’ve noticed the house wasn’t in the best shape and that household chores are not being kept up.
 Then, during subsequent visits, you might have watched as the cleanliness of the house has gotten worse and worse.

 This could be because your parent isn’t physically able to clean the house anymore.
 Or again, they may have forgotten to clean due to Alzheimer’s or dementia.